w3c/mediacapture-record/README.md

 Notes on bikeshedding :bicyclist:
 --------------

-Branch `gh-pages` is automatically updated from `master` branch upon commit.
+Branch `gh-pages` is automatically updated from `main` branch upon commit.

 During development it's often a good idea to try and render `MediaRecorder.bs` locally, for that, and using the online compiler: